shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/development/sgtk-developer-bootstrapping.md

 For example, you might have a processing script that runs on a render farm and needs to utilize the Toolkit API to handle paths and context.
 Or you may wish to be able to run your Toolkit app from your favorite IDE.

+{% include info title="Note" content="If you are using a [distributed config](https://developer.shotgunsoftware.com/tk-core/initializing.html#distributed-configurations), a Toolkit engine must be initialized before running Toolkit API methods.
+It is possible to use the API without bootstrapping an engine if you are using a [centralized config](https://developer.shotgunsoftware.com/tk-core/initializing.html#centralized-configurations), using the [factory methods](https://developer.shotgunsoftware.com/tk-core/initializing.html#factory-methods), however, you will need to manually find the path to the correct core API for your project when importing `sgtk`." %}

 ### Requirements

 - An understanding of Python programming fundamentals.
 - A project with an advanced configuration.
 If you haven't set up a configuration before you can follow the ["Getting started with configurations"](../getting-started/advanced_config.md) guide.

 ### Steps